 Sweden came into this match knowing that only a win would suffice.
 Goal difference seemed of little importance, since the English were far ahead in this department.
 The home side’s focus had to be on doing their part of the job, to leave themselves with a good chance of qualifying for the coming summer’s event in Italy.

 A win would bring Sweden up to eight points with their away match in Poland still remaining.
-They knew that three points would guarantee them a trip to the World Cup, as in Group 1, the team finishing second could not reach beyond eight points.
+They knew that three points from their two remaining fixtures would guarantee them a trip to the World Cup, as in Group 1, the team finishing second could not reach beyond eight points.

 The Swedish national team manager, Olle Nordin, made two changes to the team that had drawn 0-0 with England a month earlier, replacing both of his wide men in midfield: in for Engqvist on the right hand side came the more attacking-minded Gren, whereas Limpar replaced J Nilsson on the opposite flank.
 The latter had started all four of Sweden’s previous qualifiers.
 Gren would feature for the first time, whereas Limpar would start for a second time, having also come on as a substitute for said Nilsson against England.